Gus Balbontin - investor, advisor, adventurer and alternative futurist.

 Over the last 3 years, Gus has presented around the world.
 From audiences of 10 to that of 10,000, the simplicity of his message and his counterintuitive way of looking at the world, will motivate you to do things differently.

 Often thought of as a futurist, not because he predicts the future, but because he helps you focus on what you can control to deal with any future.
 Still want to talk trends?
 Sure!
 He loves that as much as the next person trying to imagine a world run by AI.
 But he warns: “getting too distracted with future guesses will only take time away from you and your company to actually do something about the future”

-He is involved in the start up scene as a founder, investor and advisor and sits on the board of Startup Victoria and Director of Above All Human.
+He is involved in the start up scene as a founder, investor and advisor and is on the board of Startup Victoria and Director of Above All Human.
 He currently runs a small Creative Studio and Innovation agency called Roshambo, is the co-founder and partner at Atessa and is the Entrepreneur in Residence and Executive Director of VU Innovations at Victoria University which keeps him close to large public corporate challenges as well as small business puzzles

 Starting in the late 90's and continuing for over a decade, TV - Music - Movies - Newspapers - Magazines - Books and other Media Industry players endured a level of disruption and change that had not been seen since the industrial revolution a few centuries earlier.
 It’s very likely that your industry and business is muscling through similar challenges right now.

 Let Gus take you behind the scenes to understand what companies did right and wrong during these decades of unparalleled change.
 The lessons he shares can be applied to all modern business and individuals facing the digital revolution and the relentless pace of technology.